Fizzyo/fizzyo-challenge/README.md

 - Microsoft Azure Cloud services will be provided to all attendees to add cloud need services to the hack entries.

-## Submission and Judging requirements
+## Submission requirements for Github Repo

 - A brief presentation on the purpose of your game and how to use it.